jaredly/jerd/docs/Roadmap.md

 - [ ] would be nice to maintain a "target column" for multiple-ups/downs
 - [x] shift-up for navigating to parent
 - [x] right should go for an item that starts after the current end
-- [ ] up & down should respect atomic
+- [x] up & down should respect atomic
-- [ ] shift-up should go to child if possible
+- [ ] shift-down should go to child if possible
 - [ ] blocks/sequences don't have locations, and maybe don't have maps? idk
 - [x] attributes don't have locs?
 - [x] hjkl pleeease